Provisional Patent Application: Everything You Need to Know

 If you opt for a provisional patent application, you must be as clear and direct as possible, fulfilling the requirements and giving apt descriptions.

 For help with your provisional application from expert lawyers who are reputable in this field, connect with us here on UpCounsel.
 We can help guide you so that you are protected and not disappointed later.
 You can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.